 Category 2 – A car with 80-89 points

 Category 3 – A car with 70-79 points

 Category 4 – A car with 60-69 points

 Category 5 – A car with 50-59 points

 Category 6 – Any car with 40 or fewer points

-These two rating systems will help you out to determine whether you should or should not think about restoring the classic you have always had your eye on, and how many “points” you can afford while restoring it.
+These two Condition Grading Scale will help you out to determine whether you should or should not think about restoring the classic you have always had your eye on, and how many “points” you can afford while restoring it.